G7 summit in Biarritz winds down after three days of talks | DW | 26.08.2019

 Macron last week accused Bolsonaro of lying about his environmental commitments, and the Brazilian president struck back, accusing Western countries of interfering in his country's affairs before mocking the looks of Macron's wife, Brigitte Macron, on Facebook.

-Trump is a climate change skeptic who once claimed it's a hoax that was invented by the Chinese.
+Trump is a climate change skeptic who once claimed that the idea of the world becoming warmer due to human activity was a hoax invented by the Chinese.

 Earlier on Monday, Trump skipped the G7 session on climate, biodiversity and oceans, sending his aides in his stead.